zalando/skipper/docs/reference/architecture.md

 A route is one entry in the routing table.
 A route consists of one or more `predicate`, that are used to find a route for a given HTTP request.
 A route can also have one or more `filter`, that can modify the content of the request or response.
-A route always points to a backend, or it's a `<shunt>`, meaning that skipper serves the requests for the route, or a `<loopback>`, meaning that the request will be matched against the routing table again after filters have modified it.
+A route can point to a backend, it can be a `<shunt>`, meaning that skipper serves the requests for the route, a `<loopback>`, meaning that the requests will be matched against the routing table again after filters have modified them, or a `<dynamic>`, meaning that the target url can be set dynamically by a filter (e.g. [setDynamicBackendUrl](filters.md#setdynamicbackendurl)).

 [Opentracing API](http://opentracing.io/) is supported via [skipper-plugins](https://github.com/skipper-plugins/opentracing).
 For